Warren pledges to bypass Congress if needed to wipe out student loan debt

 Warren’s announcement came hours before she faces off against five of her top rivals in a Democratic presidential nomination debate in Iowa – which kicks off the primary and caucus nominating calendar in less than three weeks.
 Joining Warren on the stage will be former Vice President Joe Biden, fellow Sens.
 Bernie Sanders of Vermont and Amy Klobuchar of Minnesota, former South Bend, Ind., Mayor Pete Buttigieg, and billionaire environmental and progressive advocate Tom Steyer.

-Americans face more than $1.5 trillion in student loan debt – and the issue hits hard in Iowa as well as New Hampshire – which holds the first primary in the race for the White House just eight days after the Iowa caucuses.
+Americans face more than $1.5 trillion in student loan debt – and the issue hits hard in Iowa as well as New Hampshire, which holds the first primary in the race for the White House just eight days after the Iowa caucuses.

 Warren’s plan to eliminate student debt appears to be more wide-ranging than plans put out by either Biden or Buttigieg – but her proposals stop short of the call by Sanders to entirely erase all student loan debt.